 Need for Recording a Wide Range of Loads

 A given load in a synchronous generator produces a waveform with a flux density zero-crossing (FDZC) position that falls within the leading coil slots on the rotor.
+The MWS Load vs FDZC Position Graph in Figure 1 shows how both real and reactive load changes affect the FDZC position in a unit with a 7 Coils/Pole rotor.
 Higher real loads (MWS) push the FDZC position to the right towards the smaller rotor coils (Coils 1 and 2).
-At a given real load (MWS), reducing positive reactive power (MVARS) will also push the FDZC position to the right.
-The MWS Load vs FDZC Position Graph below show how both real and reactive load changes affect the FDZC position in a unit with a 7 Coils/Pole rotor.
+At a given real load (MWS), reducing positive reactive power (MVARS) or increasing negative reactive power will also also push the FDZC position to the right.

 There are two important benefits when the FDZC position is aligned with a given coil slot: